linux-podcasting-hacks/wiimote-recording-control/README.md

 ... in the order of importance

-* Support OSC to control the DAW.
+* Support OSC to control the DAW. (somehow works now)
-* Button to set a chapter mark
+* Button to set a chapter mark. (somehow works now)
 * Button to start recording (that also makes sure that the fader automation modes are set)
 * Documentation